NimishaAsati/Language-Modelling---Movie-Reviews/README.md

 The prediction didn't give out a coherent sentence as we would have liked.

 #### Generated predictions for both Markov (n-gram) language model and LSTM based language model.

+### You can download the code and run in jupyter notebook.